Sikkim Itinerary for 8 days will come in handy for travellers who are visiting the beautiful state of Sikkim for the very first time.

 - 1 pair of hand gloves (preferably leather ones)

-- 2 pairs of shoes (one pair is enough, but if you encounter rains then you might require the other one as it will not possible for you to dry your wet shoe unless you spend a considerable amount of time with a hairdryer and your shoe)
+- 2 pairs of shoes (one pair is enough, but if you encounter rain then you might require the other one as it will not be possible for you to dry your wet shoe unless you spend a considerable amount of time with a hairdryer and your shoe)

-- 6 set of inner wear (it was so cold on some of the days in Sikkim that washing our face was also a task, so you won’t feel like bathing or even changing)
+- 6 sets of innerwear (it was so cold on some of the days in Sikkim that washing our face was also a task, so you won’t feel like bathing or even changing)

 - Medical kit – I carried the following medicines: paracetamol, Stemetil (when you feel giddy), Avomine (for AMS), Pain reliever spray, Iodine tablets (for water purification) Vomit bags, Oxygen cylinder (you can easily rent them from any medical store at mg marg), Antidiarrhoeal pills, Mosquito repellents, bandages.